Tree Nurseries Programme

-The Earth Restoration Service ERS’s goal is to transform the current concern for environmental degradation into positive action, inspiring the world’s citizens to play their part in restoring the natural health of their own environments.
-Its approach is proactive and practical, forming partnerships with schools, community groups, charities, NGOs, government agencies and businesses, to create a global alliance to address the challenge of regenerating the earth.
+The Earth Restoration Service is a UK based charity with the goal to restore environmental degradation through positive action at local level whilst inspiring the world’s citizens to play their part in rehabilitating the natural health of their environments.
+The ERS’ approach is one of proactive collaboration with schools, community groups, other charities, businesses and government agencies to create a global alliance to address the challenge of regenerating the earth.
 Since establishing the charity in 2004, the ERS has served over 500 schools across the UK & further afield, planting over 60,000 new trees, and engaging 50,000 children & their local communities. www.earthrestorationservice.org